-28.10.4 Known problems
+29.7.4 Known problems

-• Some unit tests can fail, especially if the storage server (which contains some required input files) is having connectivity issues.
+- Sometimes the GStreamer fork doesn't compile correctly.
+Try again. - Some unit tests can fail, especially if the storage server (which contains some required input files) is having connectivity issues.
 If tests fail, packages are not generated.
-To skip tests, edit the file debian/rules and change -DGENERATE TESTS=TRUE to -DGENERATE TESTS=FALSE -DDISABLE TESTS=TRUE.
+To skip tests, edit the file debian/rules and change -DGENERATE_TESTS=TRUE to -DGENERATE_TESTS=FALSE -DDISABLE_TESTS=TRUE.